bveber/pysports-stats/README.rst

 Documentation
 =============

+This repository is based on `sportsipy`.
+I am incredibly grateful for the work done by Robert Clark in creating this code base.
+Some internal components have been changed, but the basic interface remains the same.
-Two blog posts detailing the creation and basic usage of `pysports-stats` can be found on The Medium at the following links:
+Two blog posts detailing the creation and basic usage of `sportsipy` can be found on The Medium at the following links:

 - `Part 1: Creating a public sports API <https://medium.com/clarktech-sports/python-sports-analytics-made-simple-part-1-14569d6e9a86>`_